 When teens graduate from our mentor clubs they have successfully completed internships, community service learning projects and gained the necessary skills needed to avoid prison by becoming contributing members to society.

 Why do individual commitments make a difference?

-In 2013 over 10,000 individuals committed to sponsor teen mentor clubs through our MCCA Campaign.
-These commitments are made possible because each week club mentor teams canvass communities to gain new sponsors.
+In 2013 over 10,000 individuals committed to sponsor teen mentor clubs and outreach programs through our MCCA Campaign.
+These commitments are made possible because each week mentor teams canvass communities to gain new sponsors.